-Survey in alphabetical order of the supertournament *series* in classical chess as of 2016:
+Survey in alphabetical order of significant supertournament *series* in classical chess in 2017:

 since 2009 (9th) London Chess Classic (10 players) (London Chess Classic)

-(from 1938 to 1967 played at Beverwijk, originally known as Hoogovens, later Corus tournament)
+(from 1938 to 1967 held at Beverwijk, originally known as Hoogovens, later Corus tournament)

-Other current and annually organized international invitationals of note, but not considered as a chess supertournament (Elo average consistently below 2700 and / or no global mix of players), for instance in 2016:
+Other current and annually organized international invitationals of note, but not considered as a chess supertournament (Elo average consistently below 2700 and / or no global mix of players), for instance:

 Former world-class invitation tournaments, currently held as an annual (local) Open: